 Described recently in the Observer as a ‘tremendous young conductor’, and recipient of the 2012 Leonard Ingrams Memorial Prize from Garsington Opera, John Andrews is increasingly in demand for his musical fluency, passion and skill.

-He is Music Director of Stanley Hall Opera, and is conductor-in-association of the English Symphony Orchestra, and has conducted the Royal Philharmonic Orchestra, The BBC Concert Orchestra and the National Symphony Orchestra.
-He has conducted several productions for English Touring Opera, and is on the music staff at Garsington Opera, Chorus Master of the Norfolk and Norwich Festival and a resident conductor at Opéra de Baugé.
-This Autumn he is conducting Co-Opera’s tour of The Mikado, and in July conducts Garsington Opera’s production of Hansel and Gretel at West Green House.
+He is conductor-in-association of the English Symphony Orchestra, and has conducted the Royal Philharmonic Orchestra, The BBC Concert Orchestra and the National Symphony Orchestra.
+He has conducted productions for English Touring Opera and Stanley Hall Opera, and is on the music staff at Garsington Opera, Chorus Director of the Norfolk and Norwich Festival and a resident conductor at Opéra de Baugé.
+He is conductor of Co-Opera’s touring production of The Mikado, and in July conducts Garsington Opera’s production of Hansel and Gretel at West Green House.

 Leicester Symphony Orchestra

 7.30pm, De Montfort Hall, Leicester

 Welcome to the 2013-14 season.
 Last year had some real treats, including working with Dame Evelyn Glennie at the De Montfort Hall, and returning to the English Music Festival with my friends the English Symphony Orchestra for Arthur Sullivan’s monumental Oratorio The Golden Legend.

 This season I’m enjoying Sullivan’s other side with James Bonas’ fabulously witty and naughty production of Mikado with Co-Opera.
 Described as ‘Unmodified Rapture’ by Hugh Canning in ‘Opera’ Magazine, catch it on tour if you can – it’s a great night out!